tuist/handbook/handbook/security/access-and-risk-management/risk-management-policy.md

 Risks are assessed and ranked according to their impact and their likelihood of occurrence.
-A formal Risk Assessment, and network penetration tests, will be performed at least annually and shall take into consideration the results of any technical vulnerability management activities performed in accordance with the *Operations Security Policy.*
+A formal Risk Assessment, and network penetration tests, will be performed at least annually and shall take into consideration the results of any technical vulnerability management activities performed in accordance with the *Operations Security Policy* and the *Penetration Testing Policy*.

 ## Risk categories